rucio/containers/ui/README.md

 # Deprecation notice
-This web UI is planned for deprecation.
-You can find the new web UI [here](https://github.com/rucio/containers/tree/master/webui).
+This container defines the web UI used in production, and it is planned for deprecation.
+You can find the new web UI [here](https://github.com/rucio/containers/tree/master/webui), which will replace the web UI in this container.

 # Rucio - Scientific Data Management